KerstenDoering/PubMedPortable/documentation/wiki.rst

 - Pancreatic cancer is one of the most dangerous cancer types, because the only way to cure a patient is a surgery beside several therapeutic strategies that could not significantly increase survival rates [Pancreatic cancer: from state-of-the-art treatments to promising novel therapies.
 Garrido-Laguna I, Hidalgo M. Nat Rev Clin Oncol.
 2015 Mar 31. doi: 10.1038/nrclinonc.2015.53.].

 - Considering text mining as an approach to have a closer look at related genes/proteins, chemical compounds, and diseases in documents that are relevant for pancreatic cancer shows a need for an easy-to-use software bridging the gap between processing data sets from PubMed effectively on a local machine and using the range of tools offered for natural language processing, e.g. by the BioCreative community.
-PubMed2Go offers such a solution.
+PubMedPortable offers such a solution.

 - If the examples from this documentations are used, there will be around 745 MB of disk space needed.
 There are no other hardware requirements.